marktheskies/theidleman/README.md

 npm install
 ```

 Then, compile the application's styles.
+Note: you need to make sure you are using Dart Sass for the following command to work.
+Install Sass as per the Sass docs -> https://sass-lang.com/install

 ```
 sass core/static/scss:core/static/css